davidnield/dnield.com/content/authors/admin/_index.md

 - Visitors
 ---

-I am a data analyst at Callisto Media, a data-driven book publishing company based in the San Francisco Bay Area.
+I am a data scientist at Callisto Media, a data-driven book publishing company based in the San Francisco Bay Area.
 I identify product opportunities and develop predictive models, KPIs, research workflows, and data infrastructure.

 Previously, I was a PhD student in Political Science at the University of California, Berkeley, where I conducted research on topics ranging from "small world" network dynamics, campaign finance networks, and prejudice against Muslim-Americans.